morgverd/alarm-modem/README.md

 to figure out which it is.

 Once the tone is detected, a POST request is sent to the webhook URL.
+The webhook will be retried every 20 seconds for 6 hours if there is not a successful response from the webhook.

 ### Env vars